 How An Electric Furnace Works (A Simple Guide)

 A thermostat controls a sequencer in the furnace.
-The sequencer has switches that close to turn on power to the elements.
-The sequencer also can turn on the fan to blow air over the elements and send warm air through the duct work and out the registers.
+The sequencer (or circuit board) has switches that close to turn on power to the elements.
+The sequencer can turn on the fan to blow air over the elements, sending warm air through the ductwork and out the registers.

 An electric furnace is just like a hair dryer.
 Inside the round neck end of the hair dryer is an element that heats up when you turn it on.
 The fan comes on at the same time and blows air over the element and heat comes out.